3 observations after Sixers fall just short in 4th-quarter comeback vs. Magic

 The Sixers started a Maxey-McCain backcourt along with Kelly Oubre Jr., KJ Martin and Guerschon Yabusele.

 Nurse subbed Adem Bona in next to Yabusele about five minutes into the evening.
 The rookie made an impressive play soon after entering, skying for an offensive rebound off a missed Oubre free throw.
-That eventually led to a Caleb Martin and-one hoop.
+That led to a Caleb Martin and-one hoop.
+Bona's hustle and bounciness have jumped out since Drummond's injury.

 McCain gets Sixers back on track